eyereasoner/Notation3-By-Example/examples/n3l/README.md

     .... ) log:evalAs log:RDFSurface .
 ```

-The Socrated example can be programmed like:
+The Socrates example can be programmed like:

 ```
 @prefix : <urn:example.org:> .